SysKitTeam/docs-point/access-management/manage-private-channels.md

 ## Private Channels Report

 All private channels are included in the Teams with Private Channels report.
-This is useful when there are multiple private channels to be managed and kept up to date.
+This is useful when there are multiple private channels to manage and keep up to date.

 The Teams with Private Channels report can be generated through these steps: